kyntrp/SOAR-EDR_SecurityLab/README.md

 ![image](https://github.com/user-attachments/assets/bb26eabe-43d1-4223-a49a-1ddead2086da)

-create an account. make sure to input a valid email because it will send a verification. once done creating account. create a channel.
+create an account. make sure to input a valid email because it will send a verification. once done creating account. create a channel for our LimaCharlie alerts.
-In the left side. create a channel.

 ![image](https://github.com/user-attachments/assets/d15c17a2-abae-4d9a-9bfb-c22cfed3ac28)